Mariator-pro/edgetx-pid-wobble/README.md

 ## Requirements

 - A radio running EdgeTX 2.10 or newer (color-display models only)
+  > The `v2.10` minimum is the earliest version verified on hardware.
+The script likely runs on older 2.x builds too, but those are untested — reports welcome.
-- An ExpressLRS receiver running firmware 4.0 or newer with telemetry enabled
+- An ExpressLRS receiver running firmware 3.0 or newer with telemetry enabled
+  > The `v3.0.0` minimum is the earliest version verified on hardware.
+The script likely runs on older 2.x builds too, but those are untested — reports welcome.
 - A flight controller that exposes its flight mode via CRSF telemetry.
 Supported out of the box:
   - **Betaflight** / **INAV** in `ANGL` mode (Angle / Self-level)
   - **ArduPilot Copter** in `STAB` mode (Stabilize)